flyingmachine/nanoc-blog/content/programming/brave-clojure-jobs-reboot.md

 ---

 I've rebuilt Brave Clojure Jobs to make it nearly effortless for companies that use Clojure to let developers know they're hiring.
-I want you to be able to get a job listing in front of interested devs in less time than it takes to sing Queen's _We Are the Champions_.
+If you're hiring, I want you to be able to get a job listing in front of interested devs in less time than it takes to sing Queen's _We Are the Champions_.

 Here's what's new: